GenTrack2: An Improved Hybrid Approach for Multi-Object Tracking: Methodology

 Sampling in (\ref{equation1}) is defined as $\{K_{t}^{S}, X_{t}^{S}\} \triangleq \sum_{s} P(K_t, X_t | K_{t-1}^{s},X_{t-1}^{s})$, but challenges arise in (\ref{equation2}) because the internal model must not only predict motion but also handle targets entering or leaving.
 To address this, \cite{c22} splits state $(K_t, X_t)$ into entering $(K_E, X_E)$ and staying $(K_S, X_S)$, applying a Reversible Jump MCMC particle filter with modified Metropolis-Hastings moves.
 While this approach accommodates varying target counts by adding or deleting tracks during sampling, it is computationally expensive and prone to generating duplicate tracks when particle counts are small, reducing performance in scenarios with frequent target changes.
 Although stochastic methods can deal with uncertainty and nonlinear dynamics, they yield inconsistent results.
 Conversely, deterministic methods, such as tracking-by-detection with data association, provide more consistent outputs but rely heavily on the quality of detection and motion models.

 This paper proposes a hybrid multi-object tracking framework combining stochastic methods for non-linear, non-Gaussian motions with deterministic methods to maintain consistent target identities.
 Sampling follows the approach in (\ref{equation1}) but does not create or remove tracks directly.
 Each target has a unique birth (track initiation) and death (track removal) determined by tracklet-detection associations via $P(K_t, X_t | Z_t, K_{t-1}^h, X_{t-1}^h, K_{t-1}, X_{t-1})$, with $\{K_t^h, X_t^h\}$ reflects track confidence over time, captured through track history of $\{K_t, X_t\}$, while current detections $\{D_t\}$ and their confidences $\{D_t^{conf}\}$ are integrated into $Z_t$.
 The deterministic association relies on an object detector, but its weaknesses are mitigated by the stochastic part, allowing robust tracking.
 Overall, the hybrid approach effectively handles complex dynamics, preserves target identities, and ensures consistent outputs even with frequent changes in target numbers.
 The pipeline of the proposed method is illustrated as in Figure \ref{fig_1}, while Algorithm \ref{alg:alg1} explains more details of the proposed tracking framework.
 Here, the multi-object state is given by $\{K_t, X_t\} = \{K_{i,t}, X_{i,t}\}_{i=1}^k$.
 Target history $\{K_t^h, X_t^h\} = \{K_t, X_t^{pen}, X_t^{age}\}$ includes track penalties $X_t^{pen}$ and ages $X_t^{age}$ of targets up to the current frame $I_t$.
 Tracklets are now extended with velocity, penalty, and age terms, as $\{K_t, X_t, V_t, X_t^{pen}, X_t^{age}\} = \{K_{i,t}, X_{i,t}, V_{i,t}, X_{i,t}^{pen}, X_{i,t}^{age}\}_{i=1}^k$.
+For deeper insight into the philosophy of GenTrack, it is encouraged to consult \cite{c31}.